 - Make good faith attempts to be trained in research and publish.

 - Demonstrate writing acumen, problem-solving, research design and analysis, and use of technology.

-- Demonstrate organizational and interpersonal skills, ethical awareness, and cultural
+- Demonstrate organizational and interpersonal skills, ethical awareness, and cultural sensitivity.

 - Perform other related duties and responsibilities as assigned.

 Fellows will be assigned to one of three interdisciplinary research workgroups of 2-3 students per team.
 Fellows will have access to all mentors, but to have more accountability of mentors, each group will be assigned to a single faculty mentor as a principle mentor of the group.
 CSU has identified three areas of inquiry as they relate to the Absolute Priority and each group will undertake a single area of focus:

 - Group I will design a research program to analyze/collect data on the impact, scope and duration of behavioral change among minority groups who have participated in financial literacy interventions.